cotw-fabier/rhai_dart/README.md

 ## Project Status

 This project is in active development.
 The core functionality is complete and tested on Linux x64.
-Platform testing on macOS and Windows is pending access to hardware.

 **Current Version**: 0.1.0 (Initial Release)

+**Recent Updates:**
+- Full async function support with dual-path architecture
+- 31 tests passing including integration tests
+- Complete documentation for eval() vs evalAsync()

 **Roadmap:**
 - Multi-platform testing on macOS and Windows
-- Async function support improvements
 - Performance optimizations
 - Additional Rhai feature exposure
 - Integration with pub.dev

 ---

-**Made with ❤️ using Dart and Rust**
+**Made with love using Dart and Rust**